 That’s one or two sentences to introduce yourself.
 Then a paragraph to three-quarters of a page of what you did, leading up to three-quarters of a page of what you do now.
 End it there, or, if necessary, add one or two sentences of what you hope to do.

 This isn’t by any means the only way to write a personal statement.
 But it’s at least a framework for getting something on the page that isn’t a complete mess.
 From here, if you find the glimmer of something you like, it’s all about the rewrites and editing.

 Study with me, for free.

 I love teaching the LSAT.
 In LSAT Demon Live, I currently teach four classes per week.
-My favorite class on the current schedule is our June 2021 LSAT-Flex Study Group, which is absolutely free.
-It happens every Thursday evening on Zoom, and I hope you’ll join us.
-Register here.
+My favorite class on the current schedule is our LSAT study group, which is absolutely free.
+It happens on Thursdays, and I hope you’ll join us.